 As I’m writing this, my thoughts are drifting back into my vacation.
 I can feel the sun beaming down on me and a smile comes to my face.
 Hawaii was a breathtaking vacation in paradise.
 The weather was perfect!
 Out of our 9 nights, it rained only 1 day.
 The weather said 80 degrees each day, but it felt like 85.
 We left the cold New Jersey weather of 30 degrees and went into summer temperatures filled with air-conditioned homes and tropical flowers.

 I never thought that I would be spending a vacation in Hawaii.
 I’m not a swimmer (something I plan on learning very soon) so I wasn’t going to go snorkeling or surfing.
+Laying on the beach and getting waist-deep in the water, yes.
 When I thought of Hawaii these are the first thoughts that came to me.
-I thought of visiting Hawaii.
-The first things that come to me are the cost, the long flight, our hotel stay, and other reasons that would prevent me from visiting.
+The cost, the long flight, our hotel stay, and other reasons that would prevent me from visiting.

 If you’re a nature person, love water activities, or just want to relax with beautiful clear water a destination to Hawaii should be on your list of places to visit.
 It’s so much to do for all ages.
 There are so many places to visit.
 You have museums, aquariums, zoos, hiking, biking, surfing, so much that I can go on and on.
 I want to tell you what me and my family did during our stay.
 From the deals, I got on Groupon, places to visit for free, and the reason why I’m going to plan another visit in the future.

 My daughter is stationed in Hawaii with the United States Navy and recently had her first child.
 As a first-time grandma, I had to go out and visit her, my son in law and the new addition to the family.
 We were going in December during Christmas, so I knew the tickets and everything else would be expensive because of the holiday.